Division of Vocational Rehabilitation

 The purpose of a trial work experience (paid or unpaid) is to determine whether you can benefit from VR services and achieve an employment outcome, obtain information you need to select a suitable vocational goal, and determine the nature and scope of VR services you need to achieve an employment outcome.

 Community Based Assessments

-ENSO will work with you to find and secure positions in a realistic work settings to help assess work interests, abilities and identify any employment barriers you may face.
-This process will assist in identifying the nature and extent of support(s) and accommodation(s) needed for you to obtain and maintain competitive employment.
+ENSO will work with you to find secure job positions in realistic work settings to help assess work interests, abilities and identify any employment barriers you may face.
+This process will assist in identifying the nature and extent of any support(s) and/or accommodation(s) needed for you to obtain and maintain competitive employment.

 Job Placement Services

 ENSO will help you locate, secure and begin a paid job in the community.
 We will work with you to match you with the right job for you that meets your interests, skills and abilities.